menabyte/social-media/README.md

 # social media web application
-Social media web application developed in C# .NET with Razor Pages
+Social media web application developed in C# .NET with Razor Pages using an SQL database

 This application is a personal project I created for fun resume project.
 It was hosted on Azure with a SQL database.
 It can be ran locally with an Sqlite database.